dfgHiatus/VPKImporter/README.md

 ## Known Issues and Limitations
 - Presently, THIS WILL FREEZE NEOS DURING IMPORT.
 Recommended to import one VPK at a time, pairs nicely with [NeosModSettings](https://github.com/badhaloninja/NeosModSettings)
+- Source 1 VPKs are not supported at this time.
 - The importer doesn't place files under a single root, which can be a little messy
 - Should be able to mix and match packages with the import of other files, currently untested